-Applicants whose qualifications meet both the Society's standards for a Graduate Statistician and at least one of three academic criteria detailed below should apply for CStat status via the standard route.
-If you are not sure whether your qualifications fulfil the criteria, we would advise you to first review the Society's standards below.
-If there are gaps in coverage of the required points, then you may still be eligible for CStat status via the competence based route if you can demonstrate that the necessary knowledge or skills have been acquired in a different way (i.e. through training).
+Applicants whose qualifications meet at least one of three academic criteria detailed below should apply for CStat status via the standard route.
+If you are not sure whether your qualifications fulfill the criteria, we would advise you to complete a mapping grid for the Level 6 standards or Level 7 standards.
+If there are gaps in coverage of the required material, then you may still be eligible for CStat status via the competence based route if you can demonstrate that the necessary knowledge or skills have been acquired in a different way (i.e. through training).
 Please refer to the separate guidance notes for the competence based route to CStat for further details.
 The criteria for professional statistical experience are equivalent for both the standard and competence based routes.